 A massive wooden hand rises six feet out of the jungle for stunning views of the surrounding treetops.
 The dazzling structure made mostly of wood is located at The Hun, and can be booked by both hotel guests and non-guests.
 Experiences include 50 minutes on The Hand, brunch on the Hand and a private dinner on The Hand.
 Prices start at $250 and go up to $800+.

 TULUM BEACH ROAD

 This is a given, but make plenty of time for Tulum Beach Road.
 The six mile dirt path is the beating heart of Tulum, home to the best boutique hotels, restaurants, bars, beach clubs and cafes.
 It truly is a vibe.
 I love exploring both by bicycle and on foot, in the morning when it’s quiet and in the late afternoon when the strip is brimming with that pre evening energy.

 TULUM ARCHAELOGICAL ZONE

-The ruins in Tulum are heavily touristed, and don't feel particularly adventurous.
+The ruins in Tulum are heavily touristed, and don’t feel particularly adventurous.
 They are also underwhelming by comparison to Machu Picchu, Ollntaytambo, Uxmal and even Chichen Itza.
-But they're worth a visit to get the full Tulum experience if you are staying in the area.
-My one suggestion is to be lined up before the park even opens so that you are first to enter, and avoid some of the midday crowding.
+But they’re worth a visit to get the full Tulum experience if you are staying in the area.
+My one suggestion is to line up before the park even opens so that you are first to enter, and avoid some of the midday crowding.

 The boho beach club scene is plentiful in Tulum, and one of the best is Vagalume.
 An Instaworthy bridge held up by a pair of hands leads to a stretch of beach filled with wooden loungers, luxe grey cushions and boho white umbrellas.
 Cost is $25 for a chair rental, plus a minimum spend of $125 on food and drinks.